nicolas-forquet/elan/README.md

 At this stage of development, only the wastewater issue can be addressed by Elan.

-## When to use it ?
+## When to use it?

 At an early stage in urban water management projects to explore multiple scenarios based on nature-based solutions and pre-select the ones to consider in the preliminary design phase.
 It can be part of a participatory process.

-## Where to find it ?
+## Where to find it?

-Elan is available on the official QGIS repository : https://plugins.qgis.org/search/?q=ELAN.
+Elan is available on the official QGIS repository: https://plugins.qgis.org/search/?q=ELAN.
 It can also be installed directly from the QGIS plugin manager.

-## How to use it ?
+## How to use it?

 **See the [online documentation available in English and French](https://elan-gis.org).**

 ## License

-The project is developped under the terms of the `GPLv2+` license.
+The project is developped under the terms of the [GPLv2+ license](https://gitlab.com/elan7835313/elan/-/blob/main/LICENSE?ref_type=heads).

 ## Development and contribution

-Development currently involves :
+Development currently involves:

 <a href="https://reversaal.lyon-grenoble.hub.inrae.fr/"><img alt="reversaal logo" src="./docs/_static/reversaal.png" height="110"></a> and <a href="https://oslandia.com/"><img alt="oslandia logo" src="./docs/_static/oslandia.png" height="110"></a>